Challenges and proposed solutions in modeling multimodal medical data: A systematic review: Supplementary Information

 \section{Supplementary Information}

 The Supplementary Material for this article includes: Supplementary Table S1.
 Extracted data from the 69 included studies, provided as a separate Excel file.
 The table contains information on clinical domains, fusion strategies, data modalities, challenges and corresponding solutions, task types, and performance metrics.
-The Supplementary Material can be found online at:
+Supplementary Table S2.
+PubMed search query used to identify relevant articles (search date: 2023/10/09).
+Supplementary Table S3.
+Summary of challenges and solutions identified across the 69 included studies, organized by study publication.
+The Supplementary Material can be found online.